musaibxandra/Parisian-AirBnB-Eclairs/README.md

 ![My Local Image](tableau_&_python_imgs/2.png)

-### Whether certain property types receive consistently higher review scores if so what are these property types
+### Whether certain property types receive consistently higher review scores if so what are these property types?
 - #### There are indeed certain property types that have consistent good review ratings.
 Property type and Corresponding Review Ratings:

 ![My Local Image](tableau_&_python_imgs/4.png)